Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Numerical analysis and discussion

 \section{Numerical analysis and discussion}

 We now turn to the numerical analysis.
 The coupling constants that enter into the Feynman rules and are necessary to evaluate the CMDM and CEDM of the top quark [c.f.
 Eqs. \eqref{LagGauge} through \eqref{Sq2CEDM}] are presented in Tables \ref{FeynRulesBoson} and \ref{FeynRulesScalar} of Appendix \ref{FeynmanRules}.
-As already mentioned, the mass parameter $m_{33}^u$ can be identified with the top quark mass \cite{Cogollo:2013mga}, hence, apart from the values of the masses of the heavy gauge bosons, which depend on the VEV $\upsilon_\chi$, we need the values of the masses of the exotic quarks, the parameters $\lambda_2$ and $\lambda_3$, which along with $\upsilon_\chi$ define the mass of the new scalar boson $m_{h_2}$ and the mixing angle $s_\beta$, as well as the entries of the matrices $\mathbf{V}_L^u$, $\mathbf{K}_L$ and ${\boldsymbol{\eta}}^u$.
-For the latter we also require its complex phases $\phi_{{{\eta}}^u_{tq}}$ and $\phi_{{{\eta}}^u_{qt}}$.
-We will thus discuss the most up-to-date constrains on these parameters from current experimental data.
+We note that these couplings depend on several free parameters, such as the mass parameter $m_{33}^u$, the VEV $\upsilon_\chi$, the parameters of the scalar potential $\lambda_2$ and $\lambda_3$, as well as the entries of the matrices $\mathbf{V}_L^u$, $\mathbf{K}_L$ and ${\boldsymbol{\eta}}^u$.
+To obtain an estimate of the contributions of the RM331 to the CMDM and CEDM of the top quark we need to discuss the most up-to-date constrains on these parameters from current experimental data.